Revelation Chapters 4, 5, and 6

 And as has been seen in the previous seals, the fourth seal prepares the way for the fifth seal.

-“And when he opened the fifth seal, I saw under the altar the souls of them that were slain for the word of Elohim, and for the testimony which they held [Revelation 1:9]: and they cried with a loud voice, saying, How long, O Yahuwah, holy and true, dost Thou not judge and avenge our blood on them that dwell on the earth?
-And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, Until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled” (Revelation 6:9-11, emphasis added).
+“And when he opened the fifth seal, I saw under the altar the souls of them that were slain for the word of Elohim, and for the testimony which they held [Rev. 1:9]: and they cried with a loud voice, saying, How long, O Yahuwah, holy and true, dost Thou not judge and avenge our blood on them that dwell on the earth?
+And white robes were given unto every one of them; and it was said unto them, that they should rest yet for a little season, until their fellowservants also and their brethren, that should be killed as they were, should be fulfilled” (Rev. 6:9-11, emphasis added).

 Revelation 20:4 tells us, “I saw the souls of them that were beheaded for the witness of Yahushua, and for the word of Elohim, and which had not worshipped the beast, neither his image, neither had received his mark upon their foreheads, or in their hands” (emphasis added).

-The mark of the beast will also be put into effect at a later date, and many of those not accepting it will be put to death, but this will not occur until after Satan has made his appearance on earth sometime after the twenty-first month, once the New World Order has taken control.
-I believe from what is written in Revelation 13 pertaining to the New World Order (NWO) that they will be putting people to death prior to the appearance of Satan.
+The mark of the beast will also be put into effect at a later date.
+Many of those not accepting it will be put to death.
+This will not occur until after Satan has made his appearance on the earth sometime after the twenty-first month (January 23, 2029), once the New World Order has taken control (May 4, 2027).
+From what is written in Revelation chapter thirteen about the New World Order (NWO), they will be putting people to death before the appearance of Satan.
 "And it was given unto him [NWO] to make war with the saints, and to overcome them . . .
-He that goes into captivity shall go into captivity: he that kills with sword must be killed with the sword.
-Here is the patience of the saints” (Revelation 13:7, 9) and this is being done prior to Satan coming upon the earth and pictured as being done by the first beast (NWO) in Revelation 13.
+He that goes into captivity shall go into captivity: he that kills with the sword must be killed with the sword.
+Here is the patience of the saints" (Rev. 13:7, 9, emphasis added), and this is being done before Satan comes upon the earth and is pictured as being done by the first beast (NWO) in Revelation chapter thirteen.